 President Elect of the Yorkshire Agricultural Society

 He is Lay Canon of York Minster and a member of the Chapter and Cathedral Council.
-Chairman of the Howardian Hills AONB Joint Advisory Committee and Deputy Chairman of the Yorkshire Derwent Partnership.
-Member of the North York Moors National Park Trust and a former member of the North York Moors National Park Authority, the Court of the Merchant Taylors Company in London, Fellow of the Royal Institution of Chartered Surveyors and of the Royal Agricultural Societies.
-A Deputy Lieutenant of North Yorkshire and lives at Hovingham in North Yorkshire where he runs his award winning family’s estate Formerly President of the CLA, and former Chairman of the Scarborough Building Society and of the Skipton Building Society, Honorary Colonel of the Yorkshire Squadron of the Queens Own Yeomanry.
+He is Chairman of the Howardian Hills AONB Joint Advisory Committee and a former member of the North York Moors National Park Authority.
+He is on the Court of the Merchant Taylors Company in London, a Fellow of the Royal Institution of Chartered Surveyors and a Fellow of the Royal Agricultural Societies.
+A Deputy Lieutenant of North Yorkshire and lives at Hovingham in North Yorkshire where he runs his family’s award winning estate.
+Formerly President of the CLA, former Chairman of the Scarborough Building Society, director of the Skipton Building Society and Honorary Colonel of the Yorkshire Squadron of the Queens Own Yeomanry.